key4c/python-project-lvl1/README.md

-# Brain games

-This repository is made by Vladimir Klyucharov, as an educational project.
+#This repository is made by Vladimir Klyucharov, as an educational project.

-It contains a project called "Brain games" which includes five mathematical textual games that can push your mind to the limits beyond your imagination ;) (No!).
+##Description
+"Brain Games" is a set of five console games based on the popular mobile brain-pumping apps.
+Each game asks questions that need to be answered correctly.
+After three correct answers the game is considered completed.
+Incorrect answers end the game and prompt you to play it again.
+Use following commands for installing:

-I hope, you will find it useful or, at least, fun!
+I hope, you'll have  fun!

 ## Requirements
 Python 3.9.5 or above